Quansight/npyodbc/website/docs/getting-started/intro.md

 ./sqlcmd -U SA -P StrongPassword2022! -S localhost
 ```

-You can now add a test table manually here that you can access using `npyodbc`.
+You can now add a test table manually here that you can access using npyodbc.

 ```sql showLineNumbers
 DROP TABLE test;